Basketball in the United States: National teams

 U.S. men's national basketball team at the 2008 Summer Olympics.

-Since the 1992 Summer Olympics, NBA players have represented the United States in international competition and won numerous important tournaments.
+Since the 1992 Summer Olympics, NBA and WNBA players have represented the United States in international competition and won numerous important tournaments.
 The Dream Team was the unofficial nickname of the United States men's basketball team that won the gold medal at the 1992 Olympics.
-The Women's national team has won eight gold medals at the Olympics.
+The women's national team is one of the most dominant teams in all of Olympic sports, has won eight consecutive gold medals at the Olympics, an Olympic record team record in any Olympic sport.
+The women's national team has also won eleven FIBA World Cups and the men's team has won 5 FIBA World Cups.